The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 - Low camera quality

-Summary:Health and Safety Features
+Our Hands-on Experience:Health and Safety Features

 Battery Life

-I tested out the battery and was happy to see that it could last for about 10 hours of talk time and roughly 15 days in standby mode.
+I tested the battery and was happy to see that it could last for about 10 hours of talk time and roughly 15 days in standby mode.
 This gives seniors more standby battery life than the Jitterbug Flip2 or Smart4.
 Much like the RAZ Memory Cell Phone, the TCL Classic’s lack of features helps boost the maximum battery life, but at least the TCL Classic lets you text and browse the internet (though the slow internet browsing leaves something to be desired).

 Camera Quality